Progress

 Recent Progress: Increase

-According to data collected through early 2019, nearly 1.36 million acres of land in the Chesapeake Bay watershed have been permanently protected since 2010.
-This marks an achievement of 68% of the land conservation goal adopted in the Chesapeake Bay Watershed Agreement and brings the total amount of protected land in the watershed to 9.16 million acres.
+According to data collected through 2022, nearly 1.64 million acres of land in the Chesapeake Bay watershed have been permanently protected since 2010.
+This marks an achievement of 82% of the land conservation goal adopted in the Chesapeake Bay Watershed Agreement and brings the total amount of protected land in the watershed to 9.1 million acres.

 Outlook: On Course

-Watershed-wide, protected lands have increased 17 percent since the 2010 baseline.
-While some increases in acreage can be attributed to improvements in data collection—for instance, by reporting previously protected but newly digitized, corrected or refined parcels of land—other increases can be attributed to newly protected parcels of land, and data indicate a general increase in protected lands in the watershed over time.
+Watershed-wide, protected lands have increased about 19% from 2011 through 2022.
+While some increases in acreage can be attributed to improvements in data collection—for instance, by reporting previously protected but newly digitized, corrected, or refined parcels of land—the data indicates a general increase in protected lands in the watershed over time.
 Due to the changing nature of development pressure, conservation incentives, funding for land acquisition and political and public sentiment, experts anticipate some variation between the number of additional acres that are protected each year.

-The 9.2 million acres of protected lands in the watershed—which account for 22 percent of the total land in the region—include: 3.5 million acres in Pennsylvania; 3 million acres in Virginia; 1.8 million acres in Maryland; about 400,000 acres in West Virginia; about 327,000 acres in New York; about 109,000 acres in Delaware; and close to 10,300 acres in the District of Columbia.
-(While new data was not obtained for West Virginia or Washington, D.C., in 2018, data corrections resulted in a change in protected land values for the latter jurisdiction.)
+The 9.1 million acres of protected lands in the watershed—which account for 22% of the total land in the region—include 3.6 million acres in Pennsylvania; 2.9 million acres in Virginia; 1.7 million acres in Maryland; about 400,000 acres in West Virginia; about 332,000 acres in New York; about 126,000 acres in Delaware; and about 8,700 acres in the District of Columbia.

-State agencies are the largest entity contributing to land protection: they own approximately 44 percent of the protected acres in the watershed.
-Watershed-wide, the federal government holds approximately 26 percent of the protected acres.
+State agencies, in collaboration with land trusts and local partners, are the largest entity contributing to land protection: they own approximately 45% of the protected acres in the watershed.
+Watershed-wide, the federal government holds approximately 22% of the protected acres.
 Private organizations, non-governmental organizations, local governments and other entities have also been extremely active in land conservation and will remain critical partners in land protection efforts.

 For decades, our partners have permanently protected lands with cultural, historical, ecological and agricultural value by holding easements, accepting donations and purchasing properties and development rights.
-Because protected lands can support sustainable fisheries and wildlife habitat, protect clean water and healthy watersheds, and preserve our cultural values, putting land under protection is one way to ensure the watershed withstands population growth and sustains the plants, animals and people that live here.
+Because protected lands can support sustainable fisheries, agriculture and wildlife habitat, protect clean water and healthy watersheds and preserve our cultural values, putting land under protection is one way to ensure the watershed withstands population growth and sustains the plants, animals and people that live here.

 The Chesapeake Bay Program is also working to improve the data standards and best practices associated with this indicator.
 While we are currently able to update this indicator only every two years, our work to improve the accuracy of this data could allow us to generate real-time status updates of protected land in the watershed.
 These data improvements will help our partners incorporate land conservation into their Phase III Watershed Implementation Plans (WIPs) and accurately evaluate their conservation progress.